Florence Molloy and Mabel MacLeay: Opposition and sale

-During the peak years of Molloy's and MacLeay's service, theirs was not the only taxi business in town and the success of their business led to upset among the male taxi drivers in Boulder.
+During the peak years of Molloy's and MacLeay's service, theirs was not the only taxi business in town, and the success of their business led to upset among the male taxi drivers in Boulder.
 This discord only increased in 1926 when Molloy and MacLeay obtained a contract with Union Pacific Railroad for the exclusive rights to solicit passengers from the Colorado & Southern Railway passenger trains at the Boulder depot.
 The other taxi owners in Boulder subsequently lobbied for the passage of strict solicitation regulations, which became city ordinance 1169.

 In June 1926, three taxi drivers, E.W.
 O’Neal, Ray Hall, and Seth Armstead filed a complaint against Molloy and MacLeay claiming they had violated the new city ordinance by soliciting business at the Union station platform.
-Malloy pleaded not guilty, and was supported by the station agent, J.P.
+Molloy pleaded not guilty, and was supported by the station agent, J.P.
 Colstadt, and the secretary-manager of Bluebird Cottage, Emma Tracy, who said that though Molloy-MacLeay taxi has a contract with the Bluebirds, Bluebirds were not compelled to use the service.
 Nonetheless, Judge Linda Lee ordered the Molloy-MacLeay taxi stand removed from the station.
 According to letters written by Molloy and MacLeay to friends in Syracuse, NY, the women were also receiving threats from the Ku Klux Klan calling for them to close their business.
 As a result of the regulations, litigation, and threats, the Daily Camera announced on June 19, 1926, that Molloy and MacLeay had sold the Molloy-MacLeay taxicab company to the Yellow Cab company, but would continue Molloy Scenic Tours outside of Boulder city limits and continue a one-year lease to the Bluebirds.

 Double M Ranch

-After the closure of the taxi service, the women opened the Double M dude ranch (or M&M ranch, then Trojan Ranch, and now the Colorado Mountain Ranch) in Gold Hill, CO.
+After the closure of the taxi service, the women opened the Double M dude ranch (or M&M ranch, then Trojan Ranch, and now the Colorado Mountain Ranch) in Gold Hill, Colorado.
 The Syracuse Herald described the Double M as offering, “all the attractions of the open spaces of the West sufficiently tempered with luxuries to meet the requirement of Easterners."

 The ranch operated until World War II when it was sold in 1941 and Molloy and MacLeay relocated to Sunset Ranch at 2801 Baseline Road.
-They then sold Sunset Ranch in 1945 to move to the Loyal King home at 1200 28th St.
+They then sold Sunset Ranch in 1945 to move to the Loyal King home at 1200 28th Street.

 Death

-Mable MacLeay died in 1950 and Florence Molloy died in 1951.
+Mabel MacLeay died in 1950 and Florence Molloy died in 1951.